The Major Players in Bankruptcy Proceedings

-There are several roles in bankruptcy proceedings that may change slightly depending upon the type of bankruptcy relief sought – whether it is Chapter 7, 11, 12 or 13 – but the major players are almost always the same.
-We’ve listed a few of them below.
+There are several roles in bankruptcy proceedings that may change slightly depending upon the type of bankruptcy relief sought – but the major players are almost always the same.
+The details, filing application, and process differ whether you are looking to file a:

 Creditor: An entity to which a debt or obligation is owed (or alleged to be owed).
 There are two types of creditors: (1) a secured creditor, to which collateral or property was pledged (such as a mortgage on a house or a car loan); and (2) an unsecured creditor, to which a loan or obligation was given and no collateral was offered (such as a credit card or medical bill).